 (iii) The taxpayer must be current in all of its tax obligations to the state having filed all returns as required by Title 82

-(b) The department may, from time to time, review the amount of any bond filed by a taxpayer possessing a direct payment certificate and may, upon twenty days written notice to the taxpayer, require such higher bond as the department determines to be necessary to secure the payment of the tax.
-The filing of a substitute bond in such higher amount is a condition to the continuation of the right to make direct payment under this section.
+(b) Review of bond amount.
+The department may, from time to time, review the amount of any bond filed by a taxpayer possessing a direct payment certificate and may, with twenty days written notice to the taxpayer, require such higher bond as the department determines to be necessary to ensure payment of the tax.
+The filing of a substitute bond in such higher amount is a condition to the continuation of the right to make direct payment under this rule.

-(c) A direct payment certificate issued under this section may be revoked by the department if the taxpayer fails to maintain a current registration, fails to file a substitute bond within twenty days from a written request, or becomes delinquent in the payment of the tax.
+(c) A direct payment certificate can be revoked.
+The department may revoke a direct payment certificate issued under this rule if the taxpayer fails to maintain a current registration, fails to file a substitute bond within twenty days from a written request, or becomes delinquent in the payment of the tax.

-(d) The department maintains a current roster of all taxpayers who have a direct payment certificate.
+(d) Taxpayers holding a direct payment certificate.
+The department maintains a current roster of all taxpayers who have a direct payment certificate.
 Copies of the roster are made available on a monthly basis to any interested person requesting to be placed on the roster subscription list.
-Requests to be placed on the subscription list should be mailed to the Department of Revenue, Taxpayer Services, attn: Public Records, P.O.
+Requests to be placed on the roster subscription list should be mailed to Taxpayer Services, Department of Revenue, P.O.
 Box 47478, Olympia, WA 98504-7478.

 (6) Exemption - Previously taxed crude oil or petroleum products.

-The tax applies only to the first receipt of crude oil or petroleum products at a marine terminal in this state.
+The tax applies only to the first receipt of crude oil or petroleum products at a marine or bulk oil terminal in this state.
 RCW 82.23B.030

-provides an exemption for the subsequent receipt at a marine terminal in this state of previously taxed crude oil or petroleum products.
+provides an exemption for the subsequent receipt at a marine or bulk oil terminal in this state of previously taxed crude oil or petroleum products.
 This exemption applies even though the previously taxed crude oil or petroleum products are refined or processed prior to subsequent transportation and receipt.

-Any receipt of crude oil or petroleum products at a marine terminal within this state from a waterborne vessel or barge operating on the navigable waters of this state is presumed to be subject to the tax.
+(7) Presumption.
+Any receipt of crude oil or petroleum products at a marine terminal within this state from a waterborne vessel or barge operating on the navigable waters of this state, or effective July 1, 2015, receipt of crude oil or petroleum products at a bulk oil terminal within this state from a tank car, is presumed to be subject to the tax.

-(a) A person may rebut this presumption by documenting that the crude oil or petroleum products received were previously subject to the tax.
+(a) Certification of previous payment of the oil spill tax.
+A person may rebut this presumption by documenting that the crude oil or petroleum products received were previously subject to the tax.
 The proof may be in the form of information on the invoice or a written certification from the seller at the time of shipment or exchange.
 The written certification must be in substantially the form below stating that all or a specific, stated portion of the crude oil or petroleum products were previously subject to the tax or, in the alternative, stating the amount of tax remitted or to be remitted to the state respective to the crude oil or petroleum products being sold.

-(c) Example.
+(c) Example 2.
 Petroleum product is received at a marine terminal in this state and the tax is remitted.
 Substances that were not previously subject to the tax are added to the petroleum product resulting in an increase of the volume of the petroleum product.
 The petroleum product is then placed on a waterborne vessel or barge and received at a second marine terminal in this state.
-Upon receipt at the second marine terminal the tax is due on the incremental increase in volume of the petroleum product caused by the addition of the substances.
+At time of receipt at the second marine terminal, the tax is due on the incremental increase in volume of the petroleum product caused by the addition of the substances.

 (8) Export credit.

-(a) An export credit may be taken by any person who exports or sells for export any previously taxed product.
+(a) Credit for previously taxed product.
+Any person who exports or sells for export any previously taxed product may take an export credit.
 When the person taking the export credit is not the person who remitted the tax, the proof of payment of tax may be made by information on an invoice or written certification that substantially conforms to the requirements set forth in subsection (7)(a) of this rule.

-(b) A person exports product when he or she actually transports the product beyond the borders of this state for purposes of sale, or delivers the product to a common carrier for delivery and subsequent sale or use at a point outside this state.
+(b) When product is exported.
+A person exports product when the person actually transports the product beyond the borders of this state for purposes of sale, or delivers the product to a common carrier for delivery and subsequent sale or use at a point outside this state.
 Documentation of export is described in (d) of this subsection.

-(c) A person sells product for export when as a necessary incident to a contract of sale the seller agrees to, and does deliver previously taxed product:
+(c) Sales of previously taxed product for export.
+A person sells product for export when as a necessary incident to a contract of sale the seller agrees to, and does deliver previously taxed product: